WPKB: History

 Logo under conservative talk format, used until 2024.

-From April 13, 1998, until March 2004, the station aired Radio Disney, a format targeted towards tweens and young teens.
+From April 13, 1998, until March 2004, WKYG aired Radio Disney, a format targeted towards tweens and young teens.

-On June 25, 2024, WVNT dropped their previous conservative talk radio format and began stunting with a loop of "Pop" by NSYNC; this led into a flip back to contemporary hit radio as "Pop!
-Radio" on June 28 at 10 am; this was predicated by Seven Mountains Media applying for new callsign WPKB for the station, and Seven Mountains operates a network of stations under that exact brand in each of their other markets, right down to running the exact same stunt before each and every launch.
+On June 25, 2024, WVNT dropped its previous conservative talk radio format and began stunting with a loop of "Pop" by NSYNC; this led into a flip back to contemporary hit radio as "Pop!
+Radio" on June 28 at 10 am.
+This was predicated by Seven Mountains Media applying for new callsign WPKB for the station, as well as the company using the same stunt for "Pop!
+Radio" launches in other markets.
 The station brands as "Pop!
 Radio 103.5" in reference to its translator at 103.5 FM.